kevincastejon/com.caskev.grid-toolkit/README.md

 #### DirectionMap

-A DirectionMap will hold all the pre-calculated direction data between a target tile and all the tiles that are accessible to this target.
+A DirectionMap holds direction data between a target tile and all the tiles that are accessible to this target.
 Once generated, this object can contain all the paths you need (ie: a tower defense game with a village core where all enemies run to) and then use the paths with almost no performance cost.
 There are also serialization methods to bake or save these objects to files and load them later with the deserialization methods.